l666a444/robot-waste-sorting-system/README.md

-# robot-waste-sorting-system
-Autonomous Waste Sorting Robot (Robotics + Deep Learning) :  robot detects → classifies → navigates → disposes
+# Autonomous Waste Sorting Robot

+## Overview
-This project simulates an autonomous robot that detects, classifies, and collects waste.
+This project simulates an autonomous robot that detects, classifies, and collects waste in a structured environment.

 ## My Contribution
-- Implemented RRT path planning for navigation
+- Implemented RRT-based path planning for autonomous navigation
-- Integrated path planning with robot control in CoppeliaSim
+- Integrated path planning with robot motion control in CoppeliaSim (V-REP)
+- Enabled obstacle avoidance and target-to-bin routing

+## System Features
+- CNN-based waste classification (team contribution)
+- Autonomous navigation using RRT
+- Differential drive robot control
+- Simulation in CoppeliaSim

-## Tools
+## Tools & Technologies
+- Python
-Python, CoppeliaSim (V-REP)
+- CoppeliaSim (V-REP)
+- PyTorch (classification module)

-## Result
+## Results
-Robot successfully navigates to targets and disposal zones using RRT-based planning.
+The robot successfully navigates to target objects and disposal zones using RRT-based planning and performs autonomous task execution in simulation.

+## Notes
+This was a team project.
+My primary contribution focused on navigation and control.